kilikkuo/py_intermachinecommunication/README.md

 # simple_host_target (python3 only for now)
 A package which host and target server could be easily setup (I assume ...) in separate machine to dispatch task and execute then deliver results back.

+ - Introduction
+ Intend to send a bunch of python sources (i.e. a folder) to multiple devices to continue the works !
+ Host needs to be configured with several Target's IPs.
+ Target needs to be configured with Host's IP.
+ Sender needs to package and zip its whole project then invoking API |send_task_to_host| to deliver its loader scripts for Target to unzip the project and execute the task.
+ The project program is responsible of saving the calculation results and the results can be easily zipped then send back to sender.

+ * Note : Please refer to sender.py for details.

  - Installation

   -- Method 1